Self-attention-based non-linear basis transformations for compact latent space modelling of dynamic optical fibre transmission matrices: INTRODUCTION

-Convolutional Neural Networks (CNN) have been widely used to enable image transmission and wavefront shaping through mostly static optical fibres \cite{rahmani2018multimode,caramazza2019transmission,fan2019deep,fan2021learning,borhani2018learning,resisi2021image}.
-These methods directly reconstruct images and so are well-suited to CNNs which contain an image-specific strong inductive bias.
-Some modifications have been made to better match the physical nature of MMFs for example the ability to encode the phase information into the networks where \cite{moran2018deep} applied complex-weighted, deep neural networks to better represent speckled images and \cite{wu2023high} added a self-attention mechanism to improve the image quality.
+Trainable neural networks offer a promising alternative for modelling complex fibre behaviours.
+Convolutional neural networks (CNN) have been widely applied to image transmission and wavefront shaping through mostly static optical fibres \cite{rahmani2018multimode,caramazza2019transmission,fan2019deep,fan2021learning,borhani2018learning,resisi2021image}.
+CNNs are well-suited to static fibre image reconstruction scenarios, which are essentially image reconstruction problems, because they assume a strong inductive bias specific to images, namely that neighbouring pixels are highly correlated.
+To better capture the characteristics of MMFs, CNNs can be modified to encode phase information, using complex-weighted networks for improved speckle representation \cite{moran2018deep} or incorporating image transformers to enhance reconstruction quality \cite{wu2023high}.

-However, most previous methods focus on the calibration of static TMs and aim to directly reconstruct images.
-By contrast, dynamic TM calibration that model a varying TM using neural networks show great promise as they can learn prior distributions over the perturbed TMs \cite{zheng2023single} leading to improved generalization.
-However, the dynamic changing of the TM (which can be considered a basis change) can require intractably large numbers of parameters.

-Therefore, there are several particular requirements for neural networks used to model dynamic TMs: \begin{enumerate} \item The model needs to cope with arbitrary representation bases, creating some degree of basis invariance. \item The model should be sufficiently memory efficient to cope with typical image resolutions (noting that a fully connected TM requires $N^2$ elements for the $N$-pixel image transmission). \item The model should support complex numbers. \end{enumerate}

-In this paper, to efficiently learn relevant features of ensembles of MMF TMs under dynamic variation, we apply the `Modeling is Compression’ philosophy \cite{deletang2023language}.
-We expect to find a TM representation that is maximally sparse, measured by a metric such as participation ratio or by the bottleneck size of an autoencoder, which also meets our criteria of being basis invariant.

-Evidentally perfect TM diagonalization as shown in Figure \ref{fig:intro}(a) is possible by constructing a unique transformation for each TM, but this is equivalent to a highly overfitted approach that does not exploit the relative constrained prior distribution over TM perturbations, or learn any information about how to generalise to unseen TMs.
-At the other end of the spectrum, a static transformation shown in (b) across all perturbations can be learned but will produce low sparsity since it is underfitted.
-Our proposed approach shown in (c) lies between these two extremes and provides an input-dependent but regularised basis transformation computed using a self-attention architecture, which can be considered to be approaching an optimal fit.